 So how do you go about choosing a REIT?
 Even though REITs are somewhat diversified by definition, it is still important to determine whether or not a specific REIT focuses on one type of commercial development or one geographic area that could leave it vulnerable to a downturn.
 For this reason, many investors invest in more than one REIT.
 Consider demographic information such as population growth, employment growth and the level of economic activity for the particular area or industry.
 These will have a direct impact on rent levels and occupancy rates -- which in turn affect cash flow and dividends.

 Most investors know that past performance is no guarantee of future performance.
 With REITs, however, you should look at past dividend payments.
 Be wary of high yields.
 If there have been excessive capital gain distributions, this can be a sign that the income is coming from nonrecurring events and will not continue for long.
 Make sure the REIT is not selling off properties to provide income, because future rental income will be affected.

 Evaluate your own needs.
 REITs can provide both current income and long-term appreciation.
 Depending on what you're looking for, examine how the REIT management and trustees are compensated.
 If compensation is based on the value of the REIT's assets, management is usually concentrating on investing in additional properties for capital appreciation.
 If the basis for determining compensation includes dividends or current earnings, the REIT's management may be motivated to increase dividend yield, possibly at the expense of long-term appreciation.

 Study the REIT's management.
 Before investing, make sure the management has a personal stake in the company.
 This information should be available in their latest prospectus.
 There is often a REIT option in most 401(k) plans.

 If you want to invest in income-generating real estate, a REIT might be the way to go.
-For more information on REITs and related topics, check out the links on the next page.
+For more information on REITs and related topics, check out the links below.